ramialkawadri/Brainy-docs/docs/index.md

 # Welcome to Brainy

-Brainy is a revolutionary learning app designed to make knowledge retention effortless and enjoyable.
+Brainy is a learning app designed to make knowledge retention effortless and enjoyable.
 Whether you're a student, a professional, or simply a lifelong learner, Brainy empowers you to master any subject with its cutting-edge features that harness the power of active learning and spaced